 Featured Antique Gorham Sterling Silver Puritan Pattern.
 Browse dozens of Antique Sterling Silver items in the Puritan by Gorham pattern.
 Flatware, tea pots, bowls and much more.

 Antique Gorham Sterling Silver Goblets

 Find the best deals on Antique Gorham Sterling Silver Goblets in the featured link below.
 In 1831, Jabez Gorham, in partnership with Henry Webster, founded the silver company that bears his name.
 Originally a manufacturer of coin-silver flatware, Gorham soon gained acclaim, selected by Mary Todd Lincoln for the White House in 1859.

 Beginning in 1863, Gorham became a powerhouse in plated silver, and it left coin silver behind for sterling silver in 1868.
 Gorham produced everything from flatware such as knives, forks, and spoons to hollow-ware pieces from coffee pots to Silver Goblets.

-Gorham flatware patterns include the Rococo-style Strasbourg, first produced in 1897, the floral-accented Buttercup (1899), King Edward (1936), and Chantilly, which was patented in 1895 and remains one of the most popular flatware patterns in the world.
+Gorham flatware patterns include the Rococo-style Strasbourg, first produced in 1897.
+Other patterns include the floral-accented Buttercup (1899), King Edward (1936), and Chantilly.
+Chantilly was patented in 1895 and remains one of the most popular flatware patterns in the world.
 Great resource for Gorham Silver can be found at Collectors Weekly